Handling Unexpected SMS Notifications with Twilio from PHPMailer

 $mail->Password SMTP password for authentication.

-$mail->isHTML(true); Sets the email format to HTML.
+$mail->isHTML(true); Sets HTML as the email format.

-$mail->Subject Sets the subject of the email.
+$mail->Subject Sets the email's subject.

-$mail->Body Sets the HTML body of the email.
+$mail->Body Sets the email's HTML body.

 $mail->send(); Sends the email.